 Successes and failures: what did we learn from recent first-line treatment immunotherapy trials in non-small cell lung cancer?

-The immune checkpoint inhibitors have significantly modified the therapeutic landscape of advanced non-small cell lung cancer in second-line and, more recently, first-line settings.
-Because of the superior outcome with pembrolizumab as an upfront strategy, PD-L1 status should now be considered a new reflex biomarker for guiding first-line treatment in patients with advanced non-small cell lung cancer.
+Immune checkpoint inhibitors have significantly modified the therapeutic landscape of advanced non-small cell lung cancer in second-line settings, with a more recent advancement in first-line settings.
+Given the superior outcome with pembrolizumab as an upfront strategy, PD-L1 status should now be considered a new reflex biomarker to guide first-line treatment in patients with advanced non-small cell lung cancer.
 Improved responses have also been reported with the combination of immune checkpoint inhibitors and chemotherapy as the first-line treatment; however, this strategy has not yet been validated by phase III trial data and its interplay with PD-L1 status still requires clarification.

-In this manuscript we review the contradictory results of recent phase III trials with immune checkpoint inhibitors in the first-line setting, the potential reasons for discrepancies, and some of the remaining open questions related to the positioning of immune checkpoint inhibitors in the first-line setting of non-small cell lung cancer.
+Herein, we review the contradictory results of recent phase III trials with immune checkpoint inhibitors in the first-line setting, the potential reasons for such discrepancies, and some of the remaining points of discussion related to the positioning of immune checkpoint inhibitors in the first-line therapy of non-small cell lung cancer.

-First-line platinum-based chemotherapy is the standard of care in the majority of patients with advanced non-small cell lung cancer (NSCLC) without comorbidities and with optimal performance status (PS) .
-This excludes patients with oncogenic driver alterations, such as the epidermal growth factor receptor (EGFR) mutation (in almost 50% of patients of Asian ethnicity compared to 15% in the Caucasian population ) or the anaplastic lymphoma kinase (ALK) re-arrangement (in 5% patients independently of ethnicity ) that can be treated with tyrosine kinase inhibitors.
-However, even in the era of maintenance therapy, platinum-based chemotherapy results in a median progression-free survival (PFS) of ~6 months and a response rate (RR) of ~30% .
+First-line platinum-based chemotherapy is the standard of care in the majority of patients with advanced non-small cell lung cancer (NSCLC) without comorbidities and with an optimal performance status ; this excludes patients with oncogenic driver alterations, such as the epidermal growth factor receptor (EGFR) mutation (in almost 50% of patients of Asian ethnicity compared to 15% in the Caucasian population ) or the anaplastic lymphoma kinase (ALK) re-arrangement (in 5% patients independently of ethnicity ), who can be treated with tyrosine kinase inhibitors.
+However, even in the era of maintenance therapy, platinum-based chemotherapy only results in a median progression-free survival (PFS) of approximately 6 months and a response rate (RR) of approximately 30% .
 Therefore, significant advances are eagerly awaited.

 A deeper understanding of tumor-immune interactions and development of immune checkpoint inhibitors has dramatically changed the therapeutic landscape of NSCLC and other malignancies.
 The immune system recognizes and is poised to eliminate cancer .
-Immune checkpoints refer to a variety of inhibitory pathways that are crucial for regulating the duration and amplitude of physiological immune responses in peripheral tissues in order to minimize collateral tissue damage .
-However, these immune checkpoint pathways can be co-opted by cancer cells, circumventing immune destruction , which is a hallmark of cancer .
-In NSCLC, expression of programmed death ligand-1 (PD-L1, B7-H1) reflects an immune-active microenvironment and is a mechanism for evading elimination by the immune system .
+Immune checkpoints refer to a variety of inhibitory pathways that are crucial in regulating the duration and amplitude of physiological immune responses in peripheral tissues in order to minimize collateral tissue damage .
+However, these immune checkpoint pathways can be co-opted by cancer cells, thus circumventing immune destruction ; indeed, this is a hallmark of cancer .
+In NSCLC, expression of programmed death ligand-1 (PD-L1, B7-H1) reflects an immune-active microenvironment and is a mechanism designed to evade elimination by the immune system .
 Exhausted T-cells in the microenvironment show overexpression of programmed cell death protein 1 (PD-1), which binds to PD-L1 and decreases effector cytokine production and cytolytic activity, leading to the failure of cancer elimination .
 This knowledge has prompted the development of immune checkpoint inhibitors – different monoclonal antibodies that bind either to PD-1 or PD-L1 and hamper immune evasion – as new treatment strategies in advanced NSCLC.

-Four randomized phase III trials have reported a statistically significant improvement in overall survival (OS) with immune checkpoint inhibitors compared with docetaxel in patients with platinum-refractory advanced NSCLC: the CheckMate017 trial in patients with squamous NSCLC ; the CheckMate057 in patients with non-squamous NSCLC (both trials testing nivolumab, a monoclonal-antibody anti-PD-1) ; the KEYNOTE-010 phase II/III trial with pembrolizumab , which also binds to PD-1 (inclusion restricted to patients with at least 1% PD-L1 expression on tumor cells); and the OAK trial with atezolizumab , a monoclonal antibody against PD-L1.
-Of note, in the KEYNOTE 010 study , the magnitude of benefit with pembrolizumab correlated with PD-L1 expression, with increased benefit seen in patients with tumors with strong PD-L1 expression, defined as expression on at least 50% of tumor cells, regardless of the staining intensity with the 22C3 clone .
-On the basis of these trials, the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) have approved nivolumab and pembrolizumab as second-line therapy, the latter restricted to tumors expressing PD-L1.
+Four randomized phase III trials have reported a statistically significant improvement in overall survival (OS) with immune checkpoint inhibitors compared with docetaxel in patients with platinum-refractory advanced NSCLC.
+These are the CheckMate 017 trial in patients with squamous NSCLC ; the CheckMate 057 trial in patients with non-squamous NSCLC (both trials testing nivolumab, a monoclonal-antibody anti-PD-1) ; the KEYNOTE-010 phase II/III trial with pembrolizumab , which also binds to PD-1 (inclusion restricted to patients with at least 1% PD-L1 expression on tumor cells); and the OAK trial with atezolizumab , a monoclonal antibody against PD-L1.
+Of note, in the KEYNOTE-010 study , the magnitude of benefit with pembrolizumab was correlated to PD-L1 expression, showing increased benefit in patients with tumors with strong PD-L1 expression (defined as expression on at least 50% of tumor cells, regardless of the staining intensity with the 22C3 clone) .
+On the basis of these trials, the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) approved nivolumab and pembrolizumab as second-line therapies, with the latter being restricted to tumors expressing PD-L1.
 The FDA has also recently approved atezolizumab for the management of previously treated patients with advanced NSCLC.
-In the absence of head-to-head comparisons or clear biological differences between these agents, and no significant differences in toxicity profile (except a slight increase in immune-related adverse events (AEs) and pneumonitis with anti-PD-1 inhibitors) , it is not possible to recommend one treatment over another.
+In the absence of head-to-head comparisons or clear biological differences between these agents, and no significant differences in toxicity profile (except a slight increase in immune-related adverse events (AEs) and pneumonitis with anti-PD-1 inhibitors) , recommendation of a given treatment over another is not yet possible.

 The 3-year OS of patients with advanced NSCLC treated with these drugs after failure with platinum-based chemotherapy is approaching 20% .
 This response, along with an improved safety profile, has prompted increasing interest in testing these agents in the first-line setting.